brtholomy/um/README.md

     See the `um cat` command for why this matters.

-3. Using a source "journal/" directory, where source files should first be composed and where we can assume a file exists if not elsewhere.
+3. Using a single "root" project defined by `um-root-glob`, where source files should first be composed and where we can assume a file exists if not elsewhere.
 This matters when trying to navigate back to a source file.

 4. Using the built-in emacs `project` package to organize compositions built from these source files.